Resistor10k1/santa-challenge/README.md

 ### Goal

-The goal is to minimize the overall weighted-reindeer-weariness ($WRW$).
+Help Santa distribute the gifts all over the world.
+Therefore, the overall weighted-reindeer-weariness ($WRW$) must be minimized.
 All sleigh trips start at the North-Pole (Lat=90, Long=0), then head to each gift in a specified order, and finally head back to the North-Pole.
 Santa's sleigh has a base weight of 10 and a weight limit of 1000 (excluding the sleigh base weight).

 The weighted-reindeer-weariness is calculated with the following folmula: